 Organize Your Closet

-Edited by Ian Gabriel T. Tolledo, Anonymous, Lynn, Eng and 2 others
+Edited by Ian Gabriel T. Tolledo, Lynn, Eng, Robbi and 1 other

 A messy closet is a total eyesore.
 Organizing your closet can be as easy as 1-2-3 if you know how clothes, sheets, towels and shoes should be stored.
 No one enjoys looking for their things in a messy closet.
 In general, an organized closet brings joy to the user and a sense of relief at being able to find something you have had stored in your closet for a very long time.